pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 .. warning::

-    The *Persistent right section* is placed next to the ``navbar_end`` but its elements will remain visible in the header even on small screens when all other elements are collapsed.
+    The *Persistent right section* is placed next to the ``navbar_end``, but its elements will remain visible in the header even on small screens when all other elements are collapsed.
 It has been design for the ``search-button`` only and we cannot guarantee its compatibility with other components.

 Configure the navbar center alignment
 -------------------------------------